Flux-pump induced degradation of $T_1$ for dissipative cat qubits: Effective master equation

-with $\hat{\rho}_B^0$ is the steady state density matrix of the bath~\cite{breuer_petruccione_1997}.
-We have neglected the Lamb shift in this derivation, as this is typically absorbed in a redefinition of the normal-mode frequencies $\omega_{a,b}$.
-The above master equation is valid in the limit where the coupling $\kappa_b$ is much smaller than the transition frequencies $\omega_j$ of the system~\cite{petrescu_lifetime_2020}, as in the standard treatment of the secular, Born, and Markov approximation master equation~\cite{breuer_petruccione_1997}.
+where $\omega_j$ are a set of transition frequencies to be determined in perturbation theory below, and $\kappa(\omega_j)$ the bilateral power spectral density of the noise.
+The above master equation is valid in the limit where the coupling $\kappa_b$ is much smaller than the transition frequencies $\omega_j$ of the system~\cite{petrescu_lifetime_2020}, as in the standard treatment of the secular, Born, and Markov approximation master equation~\cite{breuer_dissipative_1997}.
+The derivation is presented in \ref{app:sec:eff-Lind}.